wasmCloud/wasmCloud/crates/providers/README.md

 # Capability Providers

-This repository contains capability providers for wasmCloud.
-The providers in the root level of this repository are _only_ compatible with version `0.50` and _newer_ of wasmCloud.
-All of the pre-existing capability providers compatible with `0.18` (aka "pre-OTP") or earlier can be found in the [pre-otp](./pre-otp) folder.
+This directory contains capability providers for wasmCloud.
+The providers in this directory are _only_ compatible with version `0.50` and _newer_ of wasmCloud.

 ## First-Party Capability Providers